These tried and tested travel destinations are handpicked for you by independent, experienced, and trusted travellers.

 On our last trip to the area, we arrived a few days before midsummer, when the weather was relatively warm and the midnight sun was reaching its peak.
 We were visiting friends who invited us out onto the fjord for a midnight fishing trip.

-As the sun came up, our energy rose as well, all though we’d just woken up from a full night’s sleep.
+As the sun came up, our energy rose as well, although we’d just woken up from a full night’s sleep.
 It was one of the most amazing experiences of our lives, and one that made us feel completely connected to the power of nature.
-We’re heading back to Norway in this year and we can’t wait — which is why it’s our pick of the best places to visit in 2018!
+We’re heading back to Norway soon and we can’t wait — which is why it’s our pick of the best places to visit any time!

-If you need more inspiration for 2018 adventures, you’ll find it in our top 20 travel experiences from 20 years of travel.
+If you need more inspiration for your adventures, you’ll find it in our top 20 travel experiences from 20 years of travel.

 By Charlie and Kristina at maptrotting.com

-While thinking about where to travel in 2018, imagine a tiny island in the Mediterranean, surrounded by the blue clear waters and blessed with everlasting sunshine.
+While thinking about where to travel, imagine a tiny island in the Mediterranean, surrounded by the blue clear waters and blessed with everlasting sunshine.